ebuntel/BCIToolTutorials/BrainExInstallation.markdown

 For installing Python you have two options.
 Either install [Anaconda](https://docs.anaconda.com/anaconda/install/), which also includes libraries that are used in other parts of these tutorials, or install Python from the Python website [here](https://www.python.org/downloads/).

-The versions of Python found on website above come packaged with the pip package manager.
+The versions of Python found at the websites above come packaged with the pip package manager.
 We will use this package manager in the next step to install BrainEx's dependecies.

 ### Step 2.
 Install Python Dependencies
 BrainEx requires certain Python libraries to be installed before usage.
 As mentioned above we will use Python's package manager pip to install them.